-With results day over and your future in the balance, it is time to make some choices.
-If it turns out that you didn't get the results you expected, or you have changed your mind and would like to go to university, we have put together the top 5 sites for advice.
+With results day coming up and your future in the balance, it is time to make some choices.
+If it turns out that you didn't get the results you expected, or you have changed your mind and would like to go to university, we have put together the top 4 sites for advice.

 What you need to remember is that if you don’t get the results you need Clearing is there to help you find a place.
 The trick is to be sharp, know what you need to do, and most importantly don’t panic!